stanfordjournalism/search-script-scrape/README.md

 This is a repository of [101 Web data-collection tasks](#the-tasks) in Python 3 that I assigned to my [Computational Journalism class in Spring 2015](http://www.compjour.org), to give them regular exercise in programming and research, and to expose them to the variety of data published online.

 Each task is meant to be done with a standalone, just-get-the-data-and-print-the-answer script.
-Some of my favorites:
+Some examples:

 - [The California city whose city manager earns the most total wage per capita in 2012](https://github.com/compjour/search-script-scrape/blob/master/scripts/100.py)
 - [In the most recently transcribed Supreme Court argument, the number of times laughter broke out](https://github.com/compjour/search-script-scrape/blob/master/scripts/50.py)